Skip to content

 # 5d0d482758117af8dfc20e1d52c31eef seed-data-80069/kzg-trusted-setup.json

 Check the signatures above against your results.
-Further confirmations of the consequences of these signatures are below.
+Further confirmation of the consequences of these signatures is below.

-.
+1. Runs beacond init to create the file var/beacond/config/priv_validator_key.json.
 This contains your node's private key, and especially if you intend to become a validator, this file should be kept safe.
-It cannot be regenerated, and losing it means you will not be able to participate in the consensus process. - Runs
+It cannot be regenerated, and losing it means you will not be able to participate in the consensus process.

-.
+2. Runs beacond jwt generate to create the file jwt.hex.
 This contains a secret shared between the consensus client and execution client so they can securely communicate.
 Protect this file.
-If you suspect it has been leaked, generate a new one withbeacond jwt generate -o $JWT_PATH
+If you suspect it has been leaked, generate a new one with beacond jwt generate -o $JWT_PATH.

-. - Rewrites the beacond configuration files to reflect settings chosen in
+3. It rewrites the beacond configuration files to reflect settings chosen in env.sh.

-. - Places the mainnet parameters fetched above where Beacon-Kit expects them, and shows you an important hash from the genesis file.
+4. It places the mainnet parameters, fetched above, where Beacon-Kit expects them and shows you an important hash from the genesis file.

 # FROM: ~/beranode